How to Make a Charcuterie House

-If you're not much for sweets (or, you know, icing-shellacked cookie houses), this savory display is for you.
+If you're not much for sweets (or, you know, icing-shellacked cookie houses), this savory display - made with all the ingredients of a charcuterie board - is for you.

 What You Need:

 - 2 batches Cheesy Cracker Dough

 - Four 8-ounce packages cream cheese, at room temperature